 Recession & Recovery Shapes

-Here are three main recession and recovery shapes labeled for the letters that their economic trend lines look like on an economist’s chart:
+Here are three main recession and recovery shapes labelled for the letters that their economic trend lines look like on an economist’s chart:

 We’re currently hearing a lot about the likelihood of a V-shaped recession and recovery sequence, though more so from elected officials than economists at this point.